How to give a gift to a Croatian in different occasions

 A romantic evening at a private, quiet place is one of the best gifts you can give to your beloved.

-Gifts: roses, flowers, box of chocolate, romantic date, romantic journey, cinema tickets, theater tickets
+Gifts: roses, flowers, box of chocolate, romantic date, romantic journey, cinema tickets, theatre tickets

 Tips: No matter who you want to cheer up, you can always give them a small gift of joy.
 If you want to cheer up someone, give them a symbolic gift and made their day.
 Money is important to survive, but it can’t buy happiness and love.

-There are some Croatian brands and products that are almost giving evergreens.
-You can’t go wrong if you choose any of them, since they are always appreciated in Croatia.
+There are some Croatian brands and products that are giving evergreens.
+You can’t go wrong if you choose any of them, since they are always appreciated by Croatians.

 Here are the most popular ones: